hhsaputraa/ngetes/README.md

 | Muhammad Abdillah | A207D4KY4284  | Mobile Development | Universitas Harapan Medan |
 <br>

-## Theme 📖
+## Theme
-Education, Learning, and Personal Development
+Empowering Minds: A holistic approach to education and personal development

 <br>

-## What is SABI? 👋
+## What is Thrive? 👋
-SABI is a sign language translator that presented in a mobile application<br>
-SABI makes it easy for users to understand and communicate using sign language
+Thrive is (...)

 <br>